xrdocs/automation/_tutorials/wae-smart-licensing.md

 ### Confirm License status

-The selected license and node count will be displayed on the WAE Smart Licensing UI after a page refresh.
+The WAE Smart Licensing UI will display the selected license and node count after a page refresh.

 ![Confirm license and count]({{site.baseurl}}/images/screenshot 2021-08-19 14.26.47.png)

-Running the **license_check** command on the WAE server will show the corresponding feature licenses associated with the WAE server, together with the expiration date, licensed nodes and compliance status.
+Running the **license_check** command on the WAE server will show the corresponding feature licenses associated with the WAE server, together with the expiration date, licensed nodes, and compliance status.

 ```
 [wae@wae7 ~]$ license_check